cdonnachie/Labyrinth/README.md

 What is Labyrinth?
 ----------------

-Labyrinth Core (LAB) is an open source, Bitcoin-derived digital currency which serves as the core of our escrow service.
+Labyrinth Core (LAB) is an open-source, Bitcoin derived digital currency that serves as the core of our escrow service.
-Labyrinth Escrow is the platform where multiple parties can transact between each other, under predefined conditions, without the need of trust.
-This is possible due to conditions being set and executed similar to smart contracts.
-The entire transaction validation happens on chain, rendering the usual escrow attacks impractical.
+Labyrinth Escrow is a platform where multiple parties can transact with each other, under predefined conditions, without the need for trust.
+This is possible due to conditions being set and executed similarly to smart contracts.
+The entire transaction validation happens on the chain, rendering the usual escrow attacks impractical.

 License
 -------